SenseiDeElite/chromium-policies.json/README.md

 Contributions are welcome at the discretion of the project maintainer.

-If you believe a relevant setting is missing or something is broken, please open an issue or submit a pull request.
+If you believe a relevant policy is missing or something is broken, please open an issue or submit a pull request.

 ---